pixijs/animate-extension/README.md

 ```

 Now use the ZXP utility for windows to install the **PixiAnimate.zxp** plugin for Adobe Animate CC 2015, make sure to remove the existing plugin before install

+### Note on JSFL scripts - they are taken from [Springroll's Flash Toolkit](https://github.com/SpringRoll/FlashToolkit), as the used scripts are very relevant for optimization of Pixi Animate content.